mesaugat/express-filestack/README.md

 On completion the middleware will attach a `filestack` key to the express response object.
 It can be accessed as `res.filestack`.
 The key will contain a stringified JSON object if the upload is succcessful.

-**Note: For cases when the API key is wrong, `res.filestack` will contain a response string and not stringified JSON.**
+**Note: For cases when the API key is wrong or the upload limit is hit, `res.filestack` will contain a response string and not stringified JSON.**

 ```js
 const express = require('express')